-CHEM28B Organic Chemistry for Chemists, Engineers and Pre-Health Majors II 5.0 units
+CHEM28B Organic Chemistry for Chemists, Engineers and Pre-Health Majors II 5 units

-Satisfactory completion of CHEM28A
+- " Satisfactory completion of CHEM28A - Transferable to CSU only

 This course is the second semester in the 28 series of organic chemistry.
 This course is designed primarily for chemistry, engineering, premedical, pharmacy and other majors who require a more intensive organic chemistry course.
 Emphasis on carbonyl compounds and their derivatives and biological compounds of interest.
 Spectrometry is featured.